LEAGUE CITY, TEXAS

 Cybil Pallugna-Saenz is a multimedia artist specializing in digital content creation.
 She began working in digital art at Village Voice Media’s Houston Press where she discovered a hidden talent for graphic design and thrived in the weekly deadline driven schedule.
 Cybil excelled to Production Manager within three years and then pivoted to broadcast television working for the public access channel, Houston Media Source.

 A self proclaimed film buff, you will often find Cybil in a dark movie theater watching an independent film or the new Marvel movie on any given weekend.
-Cybil is also an active member of the Filipinx Artists of Houston and a communications undergraduate student at Lamar University.
+Cybil is also a founding member of the Filipinx Artists of Houston and the Vice President, Membership & Audience Engagement of Filipino American National Historical Society – Houston, Texas, Chapter 32.

 When not watching or making films, Cybil spends time with her husband, Alejandro Saenz, Jr., and their three children, Apolonio, Benicio and Alejandro III.

-Cybil Pallugna-Saenz was born in America to Filipino immigrant parents and has been searching for an identity her entire life.
-Not quite Filipina, not quite the average-looking American, Cybil sought answers to her identity questions in television but did not see herself in those characters.
+Cybil Pallugna-Saenz is a second generation Filipinx-American born in Chicago, Illinois to Filipino immigrant parents and has been searching for an authentic identity her entire life.
+Not quite Filipina, not quite American, Cybil sought answers to her identity questions in pop culture, television, and movies.
+However, not seeing herself represented in those mediums increased her alienation and confusion.